Launch of the Good Beer Guide 2017

 If you would like to assist us in our never ending quest to find the best real ale pubs, please come along to a branch meeting (see the Diary page for details).

-You can buy a copy of the Good Beer Guide from us at the launch, at a branch meeting or you can order one over the Internet from CAMRA by clicking here (link should be working soon!)
+You can buy a copy of the Good Beer Guide from us at the launch, at a branch meeting or you can order one over the Internet from CAMRA by clicking HERE

 If you have any feedback about existing or potential Good Beer Guide pubs in our branch area you can email Martin Gray: firstname.lastname@example.org